History of Delta Air Lines: Post-bankruptcy

-On 10 May 2007, Delta began a partnership with US Helicopter, who provides service from John F. Kennedy International Airport to several helipads in downtown Manhattan.
+On May 10, 2007, Delta began a partnership with US Helicopter, who provides service from John F. Kennedy International Airport to several helipads in downtown Manhattan.

-On 12 July 2007, Delta and its SkyTeam partners forfeited slots in the European Union to relieve antitrust concerns.
+On July 12, 2007, Delta and its SkyTeam partners forfeited slots in the European Union to relieve antitrust concerns.

-On 21 August 2007, Delta named Richard Anderson, former CEO of Northwest Airlines and executive at UnitedHealth Group, as a replacement for outgoing CEO Gerald Grinstein.
+On August 21, 2007, Delta named Richard Anderson, former CEO of Northwest Airlines and executive at UnitedHealth Group, as a replacement for outgoing CEO Gerald Grinstein.
 Anderson assumed the post on 1 September.

-On 14 November 2007, Pardus Capital Management LP, a hedge fund that owns 7 million shares of Delta and 5.6 million shares of United, called for the two carriers to merge.
+On November 14, 2007, Pardus Capital Management LP, a hedge fund that owns 7 million shares of Delta and 5.6 million shares of United, called for the two carriers to merge.
 This action sent shares of both airlines up.
 However, the two airlines quickly denied official talks of any merger.

+Merger with Northwest Airlines (2008)

+On April 14, 2008, following merger talks first reported on January 15, 2008, Delta and Northwest Airlines announced that they would merge to create the world's largest airline under the Delta name.